ColumbusStateWorkforceInnovation/DevOps-Jenkins-Basics-Part-2/README.md

 ## Getting Started:

-1. Copy the starter code from here into a new, private repository in your personal GitHub account using the template button
+1. Copy the starter code from here into a new, private repository in your personal GitHub account.
+When adding a collaborator, be sure to add the instructor ("CSCC-Instructor").

 ## Understanding the Starter Code
 This repository contains all you need to have a fully dockerized Jenkins that supports a DSL seed job and